Nebu0528/Worldleo/README.md

 An all in one Conference Application made and designed for developers made with the Agora App builder with my implementation to chat in real-time and create polls using Reactjs, Nodejs, Javascript and Typescript!

+Note: The page may need to be re-sized in order to see the poll section, if so please resize the page to be 90%

 ![image](https://user-images.githubusercontent.com/85001440/147855311-0948b1b1-9045-4ec3-b617-9253bab24b50.png)

 ![image](https://user-images.githubusercontent.com/85001440/147855322-b88d4eb6-95fb-47c7-a309-20a8d01b0c7a.png)